cheehieu/usc-auv-kill-switch/README.md

 ## Overview
 A *kill switch* is arguably one of the most important components in any robotic system.
 It's master enable is what will give humans the advantage in an apocalyptic robot war.

 This kill switch was designed for an autonomous underwater vehicle, serving as a thruster enable to initiate navigation or to "kill" the AUV when its thrusters go awry.
-Being an
+Being interfaced to an underwater vehicle, the switch must be easily accessible, manipulatable, and readable.

 ## Hardware
 * Mechanical design